mco-gh/mco.dev/content/pds/transfer.md

 - Time: This is going to be slow because it's using spare CPU cycles on a busy laptop.
 - Efficiency: You're transferring every byte twice - once from the source to your laptop and once from your laptop to the cloud.
-- Comfort: Your personal device is now dedicated to an onerous background task.
-Don't close the lid and hope you don't mind that whirring fan for the next eight hours!
+- Comfort: Your personal device is now dedicated to an onerous background task - hope you don't mind that whirring fan for the next eight hours!
-- Resilience: What happens when you're laptop goes to sleep or reboots or crashes in the middle of a multi-hour transfer?
+- Resilience: What happens when your laptop goes to sleep or reboots or crashes in the middle of a multi-hour transfer?
 - Automation: This is fundamentally a manual task.
-We want it be 100% automated to minimize errors and ensure it always runs, reliably and reproducibly, with logs to audit when needed.
+We want it be 100% automated to minimize errors and ensure it always runs, reliably and reproducibly, with logs to audit, when needed.

 In short, this is not what we'd call a well engineered process, so let's fix that now...